benbo/kmeans_max_cluster/README.md

-# kmeans_max_cluster
+# kmeans with max cluster size
-kmeans clustering with a maximum cluster size constraint
+A simple k-means clustering algorithm implementation with a maximum cluster size constraint.
+Clusters are initialized via k-means++.
+The cluster assignment in each iteration is done greedily.
+That means that we are not trying to perform an assigment of samples to centers minimizing overall within cluster variance in each iteration.